solana-labs/tour-de-sol/gitbook/participation/dry-run-6.md

 # Dry Run 6

 Dry Run 6 will test the performance of a heterogeneous cluster of validators under heavier transaction load.
 It will be structured as a series of increasing rounds of transactions per second \(TPS\).
-At the end of each round the validators that survive receive additional stake for the next round.
+At the end of each round the validators that survive and produce a block in at least 80% of their leader slots will receive additional stake for the next round.
 The rounds will continue until the cluster stops making progress.

 ![Ramp TPS rounds visualized](../.gitbook/assets/image-2%20%281%29.png)

 ## Cluster Parameters:

 * GPUs optional
-* Solana software version: v0.21.5
+* Solana software version: v0.22.2
 * Target transaction rate of first round: 2,000 TPS
 * Transaction rate round increment: 2,000 TPS
 * Epoch duration: 4096 slots \(approximately 27 minutes\)